Galactus

 Galactus (/gəˈlæktəs/) is a fictional character appearing in American comic books published by Marvel Comics.
 Formerly a mortal man, he is a cosmic entity who consumes planets to sustain his life force, and serves a functional role in the upkeep of the primary Marvel continuity.
 He was created by Stan Lee and Jack Kirby and first appeared in Fantastic Four #48 (March 1966).
 Lee and Kirby wanted to introduce a character that broke from the archetype of the standard villain.
 In the character's first appearance, Galactus was depicted as a god-like figure that fed by draining living planets of their energy, and operated without regard to the morality or judgments of mortal beings.

 Galactus's initial origin was that of a Taa-an space explorer named Galan who gained cosmic abilities by passing near a star, but writer Mark Gruenwald further developed the character's origins, presenting Taa and Galan as existing in the universe prior to the Big Bang that began the setting of the current universe.
 As Galan's universe came to an end, he merged with the "Sentience of the Universe" to become Galactus, an entity who must consume planets to sustain his existence.
 Additional material written by John Byrne, Jim Starlin, and Louise Simonson explored Galactus's role and purpose in the Marvel Universe, and examined the character's actions through themes of genocide, manifest destiny, ethics, and natural/necessary existence.
 Frequently accompanied by a herald (such as the Silver Surfer), the character has appeared as both antagonist and protagonist in central and supporting roles.
+He is depicted as the son of Taaia and the father of Gali/Galacta.
 Since debuting in the Silver Age of Comic Books, Galactus has played a role in over five decades of Marvel continuity.
 In 2009, Galactus ranked fifth on IGN's list of "Top 100 Comic Book Villains", which cited the character's "larger-than-life presence" as making him one of the more important villains ever created.
 IGN also noted "Galactus is one of the few villains on our list to really defy the definition of an evil-doer" as the character is compelled to destroy worlds because of his hunger, rather than out of malicious ends.

-The character has been featured in other Marvel media, such as arcade games, video games, animated television series, and the 2007 film Fantastic Four: Rise of the Silver Surfer.
-He appears in the Marvel Cinematic Universe film The Fantastic Four: First Steps (2025), portrayed by Ralph Ineson.
+The character has been featured in other Marvel media, such as arcade games, video games, animated television series, the 2007 film Fantastic Four: Rise of the Silver Surfer, and the 2025 Marvel Cinematic Universe (MCU) film The Fantastic Four: First Steps, portrayed by Ralph Ineson.